mdoradom/Coffee-Engine-CICD/README.md

     <img src="/Resources/temporal-logo.webp?raw=true">
 </p>

-**Coffee Engine is a Beautiful(not yet but it will be) and Cross-platform 3D Game Engine written in C++ using OpenGL and GLFW.** </br>
+**Coffee Engine is a Beautiful(not yet but it will be) and Cross-platform 3D Game Engine written in C++ using OpenGL and SDL3.** </br>

 > [!WARNING]
-> This is a personal project for learning how to make a 3D game engine.
+> This is a university project for learning how to make a 3D game engine.

 ---